mijn-boekingen/lambda-rust/README.md

 You may submit multiple events to the same container.

-## 🤸🤸 usage via cargo aws-lambda subcommand
+## 🤸🤸 Usage via cargo aws-lambda subcommand

 A third party cargo subcommand exists to compile your code into a zip file and deploy it.
 This comes with only rust and docker as dependencies.